Orthotics and insoles for plantar fasciitis: Do they help, and are they worth it?

 What can you do for plantar fasciitis other than use insoles?

 There are other ways to treat plantar fasciitis that are reliable and proven.
-For example, following a comprehensive rehabilitation program that strengthen your plantar fascia, foot, and rest of your leg.
-And addressing factors like wearing supportive shoes, weight management, training surfaces, and volumes.
+For example, addressing factors like wearing supportive shoes, weight management, and following a comprehensive rehabilitation program that include: